Updated: Apr 2

 What does this mean to you?

 Likely the element that will have the biggest impact is the update rate of the radar mosaic.
 MRMS is built by the NWS every two minutes and FIS-B is broadcasting a brand new mosaic every two minutes.
 There are still inherent delays, but, in fact, it's likely the age of the MRMS radar mosaic you now see in the cockpit will be newer than the legacy radar product it used to broadcast.
-No, it's still not a real time depiction and should always be used as a strategic tool.
+No, it's still not a real time depiction and should always be used as a strategic tool for avoidance.
 This means it will more closely match what you see outside the cockpit which is great news.

 The most critical element here is the date-time stamp.
 What is sent to your receiver is the actual NWS freeze time.
 That's the time or line in the sand where the NWS begins the process documented below to create the composite reflectivity mosaic.